Quinton Peron

-Quinton Peron is an American cheerleader.
-In 2019, he and Napoleon Jinnies were the first male National Football League (NFL) cheerleaders to perform during the Super Bowl.
+Quinton Peron is an American dancer and former professional cheerleader.
+In 2018, be became one of the first male cheerleaders in the National Football League, when he made the Los Angeles Rams Cheerleaders.
+The following year, he became one of the first male cheerleaders to perform at the Super Bowl.

-Peron, an openly gay African American man (as is Jinnies), is a classically trained dancer.

-Television appearances
+Career

+Peron made the Rams cheerleaders in 2018.
+In 2019, he and Napoleon Jinnies were the first male NFL cheerleaders to perform during the Super Bowl, when they danced at Super Bowl LIII.

 He appeared on To Tell the Truth in a 2020 episode.
 In 2022, Peron competed on the thirty-fourth season of the CBS reality competition show The Amazing Race.

+Personal life

+Peron is a classically trained dancer.
+He is gay.